 Just like Fountains or Kirkstall Abbey in Yorkshire of old, all of Northern Monks ale is brewed in house.
 Each of our beers are unique in their taste, colour and origins.
 This is where we brew 20,000 pints of beer per week which is distributed all over the world.

 We aim to bring you the best food and drink possible.
-Our tap room showcases an extensive selection of the beer brewed on site And our kitchen, lovingly toiled over by our chefs in The Refectory Kitchens produces a range of local, seasonal small plates to accompany the beer.
+Our tap room showcases an extensive selection of the beer brewed on site.
+Our Kitchen hosts takeovers showcasing some of the best food traders from the North of England.

 Holbeck was the cradle of the industrial revolution in Leeds, home to trend-setting entrepreneurs ahead of the curve who bequeathed a legacy of fascinating buildings and legends.